mthl/guix-artwork/website/posts/guix-data-service-missing-blog-post.md

-Following on from one of the initial motivations for the Guix Data Service, comparing two revisions to determine which packages have changed, the schema for the database is organised to facilitate fast comparisons between to arbitrary revisions.
+Following on from one of the initial motivations for the Guix Data Service, comparing two revisions to determine which packages have changed, the schema for the database is organised to facilitate fast comparisons between two arbitrary revisions.
 The compromise here is the storage space taken up.

 Similar to version control systems, an alternative schema would have